libra2org/libra2-core/sdk/README.md

 ## Usage

-This SDK provides all the necessary components for building on top of the Aptos Blockchain.
+This SDK provides all the necessary components for building on top of the Libra2 Blockchain.
 Some of the important modules are:

 * `client` - Includes a [REST client](https://docs.libra2.org/nodes/libra2-api-spec#/) implementation
 * `crypto` - Types used for signing and verifying